uccser/cs-unplugged/docs/source/index.rst

 This documentation is for those who want to contribute to developing the Django system for delivering the CS Unplugged content.
-This includes everything from HTML templates used to render webpages, Python scripts to generate custom PDF resources, test suites for checking database models, and URL routing of views.
+This is the documentation to read if you want to do any of the following (or similar):

+- Edit HTML templates used to render webpages
+- Edit CSS used for styling the website
+- Add a generatable PDF resource
+- Contribute to test suite for checking database models
+- Alter URL routing for views

 ------------------------------------------------------------------------------